-The Random Moment Time Study or RMTS, helps DODD, county boards of developmental disabilities, and councils of governments document the time employees spend on administrative duties that support Medicaid-funded services.
-The RMTS methodology is used to satisfy the CMS requirements for collecting funds through the Medicaid Administrative Claiming or MAC program.
+The Random Moment Time Study, or RMTS, helps DODD, county boards of developmental disabilities, and councils of governments document the time employees spend on administrative duties that support Medicaid-funded services.
+The RMTS methodology is used to satisfy the Centers for Medicare and Medicaid Services' requirements for collecting funds through the Medicaid Administrative Claiming, or MAC, program.

-RMTS training is available online in DODD's MyLearning.
+RMTS training is available online in DODD MyLearning.

 Click through the tabs below for more information.